-A reduction in the value of a non-current asset to below its carrying amount on the Balance Sheet, as a result of damage or obsolescence.
+A reduction in the value of a non-current asset to below its carrying amount on the Balance Sheet.
+Examples of factors which may cause such a reduction in value include general price decreases, a significant decline in a non-current asset's market value and evidence of obsolescence or physical damage to the asset.